-Policies and Guidelines
+Information Technology Security Policies and Guidelines

 All students, faculty, and staff are expected to comply with the policies below that are designed to protect University IT resources.

-ITS has developed guidelines to recommend appropriate storage services and locations to be utilized for the all classifications of University data.
+ITS has developed guidelines to recommend appropriate storage services and locations to be utilized for restricted and all other classifications of University data.
 Please refer to the Guidelines for Storage of University Electronic Data page for a listing of storage services and locations by data classification.
 All paper and reports that contain restricted data must be securely stored in locked cabinets.

-- Windows 7 Enterprise: Microsoft Bitlocker (part of Windows 7 Enterprise) or Veracrypt.
+- Windows 7/8/10/11: Microsoft Bitlocker or Veracrypt

-- Mac OS X: Apple File Vault
+- macOS: Apple File Vault

 - Android: Android Device Encryption